Miata Farewell Drive

 so maybe the locals just don't like tourists taking their time and looking around (but still traveling at the limit).
 A note

 says that I've been traveling through the Loess Hills and I'll admit I just had to look that up on Google.
-It essentially
+It

-is virtually nothing to stop the wind.
+since there is virtually nothing to stop the wind.

 Finally the end of Iowa was near as I entered Pottawattamie County and Council Bluffs.
 I don't know why I did it but this stupid bridge got photographed three times and it isn't really interesting at all.
 Even the location is a mystery since it doesn't match anything I can find on Google Street View but the two buildings in the distance seem to be in Omaha, NE so it must be the river crossing.
 Or maybe not...
 My next notes say that the traffic in Omaha was horrible and it apparently took a long time to get back to the LH since the highway markings in Nebraska were few and far between.
 Last notes were me whingeing about paying $98 for a motel room but admitting that I had a great chili verde burrito and a couple of Dos XX beers at a restaurant across road so it wasn't all misery.
 Maybe I should dig out my old credit card bills to see if they can help me with dates and places.